“Don’t do it, Parne. That would only rouse suspicion!” The man quietly reproached the woman who had gotten out of their sleeping place.

 “I care not about the future plans.
 My job is already over.
 I just want to sleep.”
 Hallex replied, taking steps toward the interior of the building.
 He was weary from everything that had transpired.
 “You’re overthinking it Parne.
 You should get some rest too.”
 Hallex urged.
 Two others fell in with him, moving towards the rooms.

 “Don’t be daft Hallex!
 The boy boiled water instantly without an incantation!
-Your swollen and rotting arm recovered almost instantly!
-And might I add, WITHOUT invoking any incantations!”
+Your swollen and rotting arm recovered within seconds!
+All, might I add, WITHOUT invoking any incantations!”
 She retorted angrily.
 The three stopped moving, and everyone in the room looked at her grimly.

 “Parne, stop it already.
 We’re already here with everyone.
 If you were so afraid, we should have stuck to my idea and spent the night there instead of returning.”
 Hallex was tired.
 He did not want to argue any further.

-“If we hadn’t left that room, Lile, Martis, and Jahren would have risked being found out!”
+“If we hadn’t left that room, Lile, Martis, and Jahren would have risked being discovered!”
 Parne threw in the coincidence, calling out the others in the room.

 “Am I the only one seeing the bigger picture?!”
 Parne cried out.
-“How many people know voiceless magic?!”
+“How many people know voiceless incantations?!”
 She shouted, presenting her point.

 She could see one or two of the other’s agreeing with her.